Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/docs/doc-iothub-storage-private.md

 ## Moving towards an Azure Storage account without public Internet access

-In regular deployments, because the Azure IoT client device needs to talk directly to the Storage account to upload the file, meaning this Storage account needs to allow incoming Internet traffic.
-Disabling Internet traffic would automatically block any client IoT devices from uploading files.
+In standard deployments, the Azure IoT client device must communicate directly with the Storage account to upload files, requiring that the Storage account allows incoming Internet traffic.
+Consequently, disabling Internet traffic would prevent client IoT devices from being able to upload files.

-Customers with more stringent networking requirements may want to leverage a common practice of making the Azure Storage account accessible only from within a private network and inspect any traffic through a firewall or gateway.
+Customers with more stringent landing zone networking requirements may want to leverage a common practice of making the Azure Storage account accessible only from within a private network and inspect any traffic through a firewall or gateway.
 Often the implementation will be in the form of a **Hub-Spoke network topology**.
 The concepts for this architecture is discussed in the Azure architecture center article: Hub-spoke network topology in [Azure Architecture Center | Microsoft Learn](https://learn.microsoft.com/azure/architecture/networking/architecture/hub-spoke?tabs=cli).

 In this article, we outline a strategy to enhance the security of Azure IoT Hub's file upload feature.
-This approach blocks direct internet traffic to the Storage account, permitting only the traffic routed through the inbound Application Gateway.
+This approach blocks direct Internet traffic to the Storage account, permitting only the traffic routed through the inbound Application Gateway.
 This setup also enables traffic inspection via Azure Firewall for added security.

 ## Communication between Azure IoT Hub and Azure Storage account